Skip to main content

 In Texas, you generally have two years from the date of your injury to file a personal injury lawsuit.
 Don’t wait.
 Contact us today to protect your rights.

-Electrocution Injury Accidents in San Marcos
+Electrocution Injury Cases in San Marcos

-High-risk accident areas in San Marcos include I-35 through San Marcos (heavy congestion, especially near the outlet malls), SH-80 (Hopkins Street) through downtown San Marcos, I-35 and SH-123 interchange, Wonder World Drive near I-35, Aquarena Springs Drive near Texas State University.
-If you have been injured in a electrocution injury accident near any of these locations, our attorneys can help.
+High-risk areas in San Marcos include I-35 through San Marcos (heavy congestion, especially near the outlet malls), SH-80 (Hopkins Street) through downtown San Marcos, I-35 and SH-123 interchange, Wonder World Drive near I-35, Aquarena Springs Drive near Texas State University.
+If you have been injured near any of these locations, our attorneys can help.

 • The San Marcos Premium Outlets and Tanger Outlets draw millions of shoppers annually, creating heavy traffic on I-35 and surrounding roads